Gordon-BP/argument/README.md

 ## Backend
 * Use a starter or pre built app instead of building your own UI
-* Experiment to see if WebRTC _really_ is better than a REST API
+* Experiment to see if WebRTC _really_ is better than normal webhooks and REST API
+* I really, _really_ want to use Golang but that adds unnecessary complexity

 ## Tools
 * Do everything in NodeJS, that seems to be the common language that all libraries and SDKs support